 - Be the voice of all crowdfunding businesses in the UK (donations, loans and equity) to the public, press and policymakers.

-- Publish a code of practice that is adopted by UK crowdfunding businesses, that protects those participating in crowdfunding.
+- Publish a code of practice that is adopted by UK crowd funding businesses.